hennypurwadi/spam_classifier/README.md

 ![ML performence](https://github.com/hennypurwadi/spam_classifier/blob/main/spam_filter/docs/images/ML_performance.jpg)

 ## Error Analysis
 Using simpler metrics like accuracy score only without comparing to other metrics can be misleading.
-Logistic Regression model show high accuracy just by predicting the majority class (ham), although it failed to identify minority class (ham).
+Logistic Regression model show high accuracy just by predicting the majority class (ham), although it failed to identify minority class (spam).
 This can result in a high rate of false negative, where spam emails incorrectly classified as ham.

 Multinomial naiive bayes as the best model, has been saved as both model.pkl and vectorizer.pkl.
 It has been loaded and deployed to cloud.
 Although Multinomial Naïve Bayes performed the best among other algorithms in training and testing data, it still shows several errors in classifying new data.